hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ![Screenshot: a workspace's populated tasks configuration page](./images/run-tasks-workspace-tasks-populated.png)

-Here you can decide the enforcement level for the task.
+8. Choose an enforcement level and click "Create."

      - **Advisory** tasks can not block a run from completing.
-If the task fails, a warning will be displayed on the run but it will proceed
+If the task fails, a warning will be displayed on the run but it will proceed.
      - **Mandatory** tasks can block a run from completing.
 If the task fails (including a timeout or unexpected remote error condition), a warning will be displayed on the run and the run will transition to an Errored state.

-Choose an enforcement level and click "Create"

 ![Screenshot: enforcement configuration for a specific task within a workspace](./images/run-tasks-add-to-workspace.png)